 What I look forward to, is seeing my parents and friends.
 Obviously.
 But I’m that American, who gets back to the States and wants to eat American food.
-In Singapore, we have a lot of Thai, Filipino, Vietnamese, Indonesian, Chinese, Peranakan, Malay and Indian food.
+In Singapore, we have a lot of Thai, Filipino, Vietnamese, Indonesian, Chinese, Peranakan, Japanese, Malay and Indian food.
 So when I visit the States, a good óle juicy BBQ, and or cheeseburger calls me.
 YUM!

 Thankfully my husband is such a gentleman, that he opens the correct door for me.
 Or, he’s just embarrassed to watch me struggle.
 Yet, I do believe it’s the former, because since day 1 he has always opened car doors (any door in fact), for me.